cwnorton/shell-novice/README.md

 Lesson website is [here](http://cwnorton.github.io/shell-novice/).

-For tips on using these materials in a workshop, see the Software Carpentry [Instructor's Guide](http://swcarpentry.github.io/shell-novice/instructors.html).
+For tips on using these materials in a workshop, see the [Instructor's Guide](http://cwnorton.github.io/shell-novice/instructors.html).